SangsooNam/sangsoonam.github.io/_posts/2019-01-05-picasso-use-transformation-not-target.md

 2. **Cache**: The loaded `bitmap` is cached by Picasso.
 However, Picasso doesn't care on a generated bitmap by you.
 Every time, there will be new created blurred bitmap though working a bitmap is expensive.

 3. **Memory**: After creating a blurred bitmap, you cannot call `recycle` on the loaded bitmap.
-A bitmap is a quite object.
+A bitmap is a quite big object.
 As soon as possible, you need to call `recycle` to release memory.
 Since Picasso cares the loaded bitmap you cannot `recycle` it.
 There would be two bitmaps in the memory.

 4. **Debug Indicators**: Picasso uses `PicassoDrawable` internally.
 It contains a logic to show debug indicators when you enable it.
 This is no real user impact but you will lose it when you handle `Target` directly.